-- 10.1 The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
+14.1 The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
 Unfortunately, children who are LGBT, or are simply perceived to be LGBT, can be targeted by other children.
-The risk to these children can be compounded where children who are LGBT lack a trusted adult with whom they can be open. - 10.2 Our staff endeavour to reduce the barriers and provide a safe space for those children to speak out or share their concerns with them.
+The risk to these children can be compounded where children who are LGBT lack a trusted adult with whom they can be open.